 As a practicing architect in various architecture studios in NYC, Kamilla has collaborated with institutions such as The Met, the American Museum of Natural History, the New Museum, Storefront for Art and Architecture, and Columbia University.
 She was part of the GSAPP Incubator at the New Museum’s New Inc. in 2018, where she started to deepen her engagement with experimental and research-based design.

 In recent years, Kamilla founded her own studio, focusing on material innovation through bio-design at various scales.
-She has exhibited at the Wanted Design Manhattan Launch Pad (2023), Alcova Milano, Crossroads, and Shifting Matter (2024), as well as multiple shows at Zarolat Gallery in Dumbo NYC, where she highlights the evolving relationship between natural and artificial systems.
+She has exhibited at shows like Wanted Design Manhattan Launch Pad (2023), Collectible NYC, Alcova Milano, Crossroads, and Shifting Matter (2024), as well as part of multiple curated exhibits at Zarolat Gallery in Dumbo NYC, where she highlights the evolving relationship between natural and artificial systems.